 The Problem Statement

-Twelve million people cycle through incarceration every year-95% of whom will come home to our shared communities.
-Most will be re-incarcerated.
-Failed reentry affects more than these individuals-their children and families suffer, our communities are less safe and bear tremendous financial burdens.
+More than 12,000 people are released from state and federal prisons each week and are often returned to our communities without sufficient or effective support systems.
+Despite significant government investments to reduce recidivism, 77% of formerly incarcerated individuals are re-arrested within 5 years.
+Failed reentry affects more than these individuals - their children and families suffer, our communities are less safe and bear tremendous financial burdens.
 However, incarceration and failed reentry disproportionately impact people of color and people in poverty creating multi-generational disadvantage.

 Seventy-percent of incarcerated individuals are people of color compared to 28% of US residents; 67% of incarcerated individuals were in poverty prior to incarceration compared to 15% of residents.
-Racially- and economically-biased policies have fueled incarceration growth– not differences in criminal behavior among these groups.
+Incarceration rates have grown not because of differences in criminal behavior among these groups, but because of the disproportionate impact many policies have had on people of color and people in poverty.
 In 1970, the incarceration rate was 160/100,000; rates peaked in 2008 at 767/100,000.
 Although there have been incremental declines since 2008, incarceration cannot be dramatically reduced due to failed reentry.
 Reforms are needed across the entire criminal justice system, but reentry is the leverage point where the smallest change yields the greatest impact.
 Although moral, fiscal, and political momentum for criminal justice reform exists, there will never be sustainable appetite until failed reentry is disrupted.

 Achieving reentry reform with technology, personal storytelling, and mass media to reduce stigma, change policy, unlock community-level opportunities, and prepare formerly incarcerated individuals for success.